Tartori/gametheory-alquerque/README.md

 All of them are implemented for Pawn Chess.
 Only random choice, Monte Carlo and the simple heuristics are implemented for Alquerque.

-No matter which heuristics is chosen, should the depth be enough to win the game, this path will always return a number that is higher than all of the generated numbers by any heuristic.
+No matter which heuristics is chosen, should the depth be enough to win the game, this path always returns a number that is higher than all of the generated numbers by any heuristic.

 ### Random Choice

 The random choice AI takes a random move for a random pawn.
-This way it moves in unpredictable behaviour but will most likely loose.
+This way, it moves in unpredictable behavior but will most likely lose.

 ### Simple Heuristic (only Pawn Chess)

-Search is performed by Alpha-Beta-Pruning at a deepness of 4.
-After the depth has been reached the pawns of the player are compared to the pawns of the oponent.
-The player simply optimizes for most pawns.
+Alpha-Beta-Pruning is performed at a deepness of 4.
+After the depth has been reached the pawns of the player are compared to the pawns of the opponent.
+The player optimizes for most pawns.

 ### Complex Heuristic (only Pawn Chess)